 Che cosa is the combination of the words che and cosa and together they mean “What?”
 However, in more informal situations, you will hear these words used individually as an interrogative.
 Che on its own is more prolific in central and southern Italy, whereas cosa is heard more in the north and Sardinia.

 Vuoi is the second-person singular of the modal verb volere meaning “to want / to wish”.
-If you were to change it to the third-person singular vuole, you’d end up with the very useful phrase:
+If you change it to the third-person singular vuole, the phrase can take on two meanings:

 What does it mean?